 Combine Plants in Groups

 One of the secrets to a thriving garden is that plants are growing close to other plants with which they have an affinity.
-By themselves, roses are vulnerable to a host of pests and diseases, and they will need a lot less maintenance if you plant alliums (which repel aphids), geraniums (which repel rose beetles) or marigolds (which repel many garden pests).
+By themselves, roses are vulnerable to a host of pests and diseases, but they may need a lot less maintenance if you plant nearby alliums (Allium spp.), which repel aphids; geraniums, which repel rose beetles; or marigolds (Tagetes spp.), which repel many garden pests.
 These companion plants also look great in combination with roses.

 Combining perennials with annuals allows you to change the color palette of your garden each year.
-In combination, bee balm, clematis and mugwort — all perennials — create a cheerful red, white and blue backdrop for yearly plantings.
-This year, you may want to highlight upright stalks of delicate lavender-colored angelonia flowers against this backdrop, and next year, you can plant mums, dahlias or geraniums for more robust texture and more dramatic color variations.
+In combination, bee balm (Monarda spp.), clematis (Clematis spp.) and mugwort (Artemisia spp.) — all perennials — create a cheerful red, white and blue backdrop for yearly plantings.
+This year, you may want to highlight upright stalks of delicate lavender-colored angelonia flowers (Angelonia spp.) against this backdrop, and next year, you can plant mums (Chrysanthemum spp.), dahlias (Dahlia group) or geraniums for more robust texture and more dramatic color variations.

-When it comes to vegetables, there are several combinations that you should avoid — for example, tomatoes and bush beans — but flowers tend to get along better as long as you avoid combining plants that require vastly different growing conditions, like butterfly weed and impatiens, or ones that grow large and shade out the neighboring ones.
+When it comes to vegetables, there are several combinations that you should avoid — for example, tomatoes (Lycopersicon esculentum) and bush beans (Phaseolus vulgaris) — but flowers tend to get along better as long as you avoid combining plants that require vastly different growing conditions, like butterfly weed (Asclepias spp.) and impatiens (Impatiens spp.), or ones that grow large and shade out the neighboring ones.
 Too much of a single type of flower can also be a bad thing because that makes it easier for diseases that affect that plant to spread.
-If your flower garden is next to your vegetable garden, avoid planting sunflowers on the border because the seeds release toxins that inhibit the growth of some veggies, such as potatoes and pole beans.
+If your flower garden is next to your vegetable garden, avoid planting sunflowers (in multiple genera) on the border because the seeds release toxins that may inhibit the growth of some veggies, such as potatoes (Solanum tuberosum) and pole beans (Phaseolus spp.).

 Collect Your Tools